-- A look back at the feats of San Marino, Comoros, Malta, Burundi, Gibraltar, Equatorial Guinea
+San Marino, Comoros, Malta, Burundi, Gibraltar and Equatorial Guinea in focus

 As nobody will need reminding, the international match calendar was severely disrupted in 2020.
 The end result was fewer international games than in any single year since 1987, when 323 were held.

 However, despite the constraints, a total of 353 internationals were still able to go ahead – and they produced a number of notable exploits, sensational displays and historic feats.

 FIFA.com recaps the standout performances of 2020 from some of the planet's smallest football nations.